Idris-Pamiri/Idris-Pamiri/README.md

 ---

 ## 🌟 About Me
 I am Idris, a humanitarian professional with over a decade of experience coordinating aid in natural disasters and conflict-related crises across Central Asia, Afghanistan, and Ukraine.
-As a highlander from Tajikistan’s indigenous Pamiri ethnic minority, I bring a unique perspective shaped by my roots.

 Holding a Master’s in Public Administration from Syracuse University, I am passionate about improving humanitarian aid delivery through better data-driven coordination and decision-making.
 Additionally, I strive to preserve and revitalize endangered languages as a means to support cultural diversity.

 Currently, I am proud to be part of the **MIT Emerging Talent cohort**, (foundation class)  which equips global learners with the tools to advance their careers and foster transformative change within their communities.